Communication Sciences and Disorders

 Global Experiences

-Take an in-depth look at speech pathology practices within the education system in Costa Rica through a two-week faculty-led global experience or spend a semester studying at the University of Canterbury in Christchurch, New Zealand.
+Help patients develop speech and language in Thailand through a two-week faculty-led global experience or take courses that count for your undergraduate degree while spending a semester at the University of Canterbury in Christchurch, New Zealand.

 Notable Courses